AntiSC2/TidyEngine/README.md

 # TidyEngine
 TidyEngine is a game engine that was created for making games in a C++ framework.
 V0.2 moved away from SDL2 and instead uses GLFW for window and input handling.
 It also uses glew for fast modern OpenGL rendering.
-When it comes to loading bitmaps, this project uses the FreeImage open source image library.
+It also uses the FreeImage library, which is licensed under the FIPL, for bitmap loading.
 # Features
-- Full OpenGL support
+- All rendering is done through OpenGL
 - Fully cross-platform
+- Object management

 # Build instructions
 I really appreciate any help I can get.
 If you want to start contributing to this project you will need to be able to build the engine itself.
 Here is all the dependencies you need: